n., plural: biotic factors

 Biotic factors (also known as biotic components) are the living component in an ecosystem.
 The term “biotic” means “of or related to living organisms”.
 An ecosystem consists of all living organisms and the physicochemical components.
 They are also referred to as the biotic factors and abiotic factors, respectively.
 They interact and function together as a unit.
 The abiotic factors include the physical and chemical factors, such as sunlight, water, temperature, and other non-living components of an ecosystem.
 Biotic factors are the living components, such as bacteria, birds, and any other living things present in an ecosystem.
 This article is focused on the biotic factors that shape an ecosystem.

 Biotic factors are defined as the living components or factors that affect an ecosystem or other organisms living in that ecosystem.
 Bacteria that live inside the intestine of an animal act as biotic factors that have acquired the role of helping with the proper digestion of the food in the intestine.
 Another example is the population of zebras, antelope, or other animals, which are the biotic factors for lions that hunt and consume them for the latter’s survival.
-A disease-causing virus is also the biotic factor that can affect animal and human populations by causing disease, especially on a large scale.
+A disease-causing virus is also a biotic factor that can affect animal and human populations by causing disease, especially on a large scale.
 Apart from the disease-causing (pathogen) microbes, biotic factors may also include parasites, predators, symbionts, prey, and competitors.

 Role of Biotic Factors in an Ecosystem